Introduction to Kafka Alternatives

 - Spark processes data streams in real-time as it is generated, making it one of the fastest amongst the lot and thereby increasingly having use cases in fields like Financial Markets.
 Also, as data streams grow, and it’s growing at an exponential rate, their ML capabilities become more feasible and accurate.

 - It’s also easy to use and doesn’t require a preset DevOps team as it has easy APIs for operating on large datasets.
 It includes a collection of over 100 operators for transforming data and data frame APIs for manipulating semi-structured data.

 - It also has an Interactive Analytics engine which enables users to have and project data in an engaging manner.

 - However, many people would still prefer Kafka or better Kafka Streams for its relatively simple approach, and thereby Spark is more of a use case for data scientists and developers engaging in ML and Analytics over a simple message broker platform for their application.

 5. Apache Storm

 - The storm is more in line with Spark as it is primarily in Data.
 It’s an Open source, distributed Realtime computation system for streams of data similar to what Hadoop does for a batch of data.
 It also integrates with the queuing and database technologies.

 - It also is extremely fast, reliable and fault-tolerant, processing over a million records per second per node on a cluster of modest size.

 - because of its similar nature of that having varied use cases Storm like Spark is widely used in Financial, telecom, Retail, We and Manufacturing sectors.

 Although there are countless other Kafka alternatives like Akka, Storm, Flink, etc., due to the overlay of features and some redundant features and also the entry of players like AWS and Google, it is increasingly important to focus on features and use cases instead of relying on single solutions provider.

 This is a guide to Kafka Alternatives.
-Here we discuss the Introduction and Alternatives of Kafka which includes, Amazon Kinesis, RAITMQ, ActiveMQ and Apache Spark.
+Here we discuss the Introduction and Alternatives of Kafka which includes, Amazon Kinesis, RAITMQ, ActiveMQ, and Apache Spark in detail.
 You may also look at the following articles to learn more –